-From camshaft down to crankshaft, timing is ordered through a gear system and is service free.
+From camshafts down to crankshaft, timing is ordered through 2 chains plus gears system and is service free.

 Long term storage

 A set of operations must be performed to prepare and protect the engine for a long-term storage.

 Refer to the corresponding chapter in the MAINTENANCE section to perform some of these operations.
 We recommend that you have all these operations carried out by a Nanni authorized workshop.